ManageIQ/guides/README.md

 ### Bugzilla tickets

 * Treat all Bugzilla issues as if they are public as much as possible.
 This means avoid customer names, and avoid logs and information with customer-specific details in Bugzilla tickets.
 If you HAVE to put customer information into a ticket, be sure to mark those comments and attachments as private.
+If you see other comments not marked private when they should be, then mark them private.
 * The field "Version-Release number of selected component (if applicable):" must be set with the full version number.
 For upstream code, write "upstream: " followed by the Git SHA number, so we know at which commit the error was found.
 * Logs and log snippets should be attached to a Bugzilla ticket instead of pasted into a comment.
 Due to the length of the log lines, massive wrapping occurs in BZ, making it difficult to read.